 Financial Times, Hannah Murphy features Resilience’s Chief Claims Officer & Co-Chair of the Ransomware Task Force, Michael Phillips in “US Tech pushes for ransomware to be designated a national threat.“

-Groups including Microsoft and Amazon call for measures to tackle lucrative criminal enterprise.
+Groups including Microsoft and Amazon call for measures to tackle lucrative criminal enterprises.

 Big US tech companies and officials are urging governments to designate ransomware as a national security threat in a push to combat a hacking epidemic that has cost businesses tens of millions of dollars.

-Ransomware involves hackers seizing control of organisations’ computer systems or data by installing illicit software, and returning the assets only after a ransom has been paid.
+Ransomware involves hackers seizing control of organizations’ computer systems or data by installing illicit software, and returning the assets only after a ransom has been paid.

 It called on governments to create international coalitions to tackle the problem and to “exert pressure on nations that are complicit or refuse to take action”, for example through sanctions or by withholding aid or visas.